 Google Shopping Ad Campaign Types

-Here are the main three types of Google Shopping ad campaigns, along with tips to make them more effective.
+If you're considering creating a Google Shopping, here are their main three types, along with tips to make them more effective.

 1. Product Shopping Ads

 Product Shopping Ads are ads containing product images, titles, prices, as well as your store’s name.
 These ads use the product data already present in Merchant Center (the dashboard where you manage your shopping ads).

 Just like all the other PPC options on Google, this type of shopping ads is charged using the cost-per-click model.

 Here’s how these shopping ads look on different devices:

 If you wish to create such Google shopping ad campaigns, you will need to create a Google Ads and Merchant Centre account, and finally, link them (read instructions for later in later sections).

 Product Shopping ads can bring more revenues with the following techniques: